zompi2/UE4EnhancedCodeFlow/README.md

 The `bStopped` tells if this action has been stopped by a Stop function.
 This argument is optional.
 The `bTimedOut` tells if this action has been stopped because it timed out.
 This argument is optional.
 Perfect solution if code needs a reference to an object, which spawn moment is not clearly defined, or if you can execute a specific code only when the game reaches a specific state.
+Can be resetted.
+The reset resets the timeout.

 ``` cpp
 FFlow::WaitAndExecute(this, [this](float DeltaTime)